Jump to content

 “You’ve no business here, Skakdi,” he sneered.
 “Crawl back to Zakaz.”
 He raised his mace in an attempt to threaten us.
 “Or I will throw you back.”

-“Tsk, tsk,” I said.
-“Such impoliteness for a Toa.
-We are here for a cache of Griffin Gauntlets; we have it on…good authority that they are on this miserable rock.
-And you’re going to tell us where.”
+"Tsk, tsk," I said.
+"Such poor manners for a Toa, but no matter.
+We are here for a cache of Griffin Gauntlets; we have it on … good authority that they are on this miserable rock.
+And you’re going to tell us where."

-“And if I refuse?”
-We smiled at his defiance, so predictable.
+"And if I refuse?"
+We smiled at his predictable defiance.

 “No,” he finally said.
 “I won’t allow that.
 Nor will I allow you access to such weapons.
 If you want me to talk, I invite you to try and make me.”
 And so we fought, three of us versus one of him, it was a brief fight of course.
 He used his Kadin to fly above and pepper us with seering plasma, only to be shot down by Avak.

-“You’ll never make me talk,” he said, still defiant, even after defeat.
-And that’s when I finally lost my patience.
+"You'll never make me talk," he said, still defiant, even after defeat.
+I finally lost my patience.

 Of course, just as stubborn as the Toa, the old fool made an attempt at resistance – he shook his staff at us, barraged us with sparks, and accidentally singed one of his carpets.
 He even threatened to use one of the gauntlets.

-“Listen, you two,” I said.
-“I’m going to see if the Turaga had any other gauntlets stowed away, or anything else of value.”
-And before either of them could protest, I left, actually intending to hide one of the gauntlets I had stolen.
+"If you and Reidak are quite done," I cut in.
+"I'm going to see if the Turaga had any other gauntlets stowed away, or anything else of value."
+Before either of them could protest, I left, actually intending to hide one of the gauntlets I had stolen.
 Someday, I will retrieve it.

 But by far, the best paying job I ever did for the Dark Hunters was when Vezok, Thok and I were hired by a warlord on Zakaz about ten years ago.
 It was Ancient who approached us with the news.

-“So,” the warlord said, smiling wryly, “the Shadowed One presents me with some of my own kind.
-Good thing I was alerted to your presence before you got too close to the battle, and had the chance to teleport you to me.”
+"So, the Shadowed One presents me with some of my own kind," the warlord said, evidently unsure if he'd been given a bad deal by the Shadowed One.
+"It's good that I was informed of your arrival before you got too close to the battle, and had the chance to teleport you here."

 “And our payment?”
 Vezok was impatient, as always.

-“Thanks to you three, my control of this area of Zakaz has been affirmed, and I’m in a position to launch an attack on the enemy stronghold further inland, which is just what I plan to do.
-If you three are interested, my next job for you is your assistance in our siege upon the enemy tribe’s fortress.”
+"My control of this area of Zakaz has been affirmed, and each of you has my thanks.
+Even better, I'm now in a position to launch an attack on the enemy stronghold further inland, which is just what I plan to do.
+If you are interested, I would have you assist in our siege upon the enemy tribe’s fortress."
 Of course, tempted by the promise of more pay, we agreed.

 We rode on Tahtorak of our own alongside the warlord; we were to serve as his generals for the duration of the siege.
 We rode through the forested oasis behind the fortress, where repairs were well underway, then back out into the open desert, before finally arriving at the base of a dormant volcano.
 Nestled in a valley at the base of this volcano was the fortress of the fire warlord, its dark, volcanic stone façade decorated with statues of the warlord’s spine and its battlements bristling with combat nektann.

-The warlord followed Vezok, before signalling the three of us to follow him.
-His Tahtorak rammed down the gate, and our Tahtorak advanced down the main street of the fortress to the keep, trampling and spearing any who stood in our way.
+The warlord followed Vezok, before signalling Thok and I to follow him.
+His Tahtorak rammed down the gate, and our Tahtorak advanced down the main street to the keep, trampling and spearing any who stood in our way.
 After leaving the Tahtorak to the warlord’s lieutenants to prevent us from being overrun while we were inside the keep, we advanced through the stone corridors, dispatching the remnants of the enemy warlord’s army along the way.

 Eventually, we arrived in the central room of the keep, where thin veins of lava flowed along the wall, and the fire warlord stood ready for combat in front of his throne.
 In one hand, he brandished a two-bladed battleaxe.
 On the other, he wore a black, clawed gauntlet, shadow energy crackling around it.

-“What a role reversal,” the warlord of air sneered.
-“Now, your lordship ends, your land becomes mine, I become the most powerful warlord on Zakaz,” he said as he unlimbered his greatsword, “and you die.”
+"What a role reversal," the warlord of air sneered.
+"Now your lordship ends, your land will be mine, I will become the most powerful warlord on Zakaz," he said as he unlimbered his greatsword, "and you will die."

-The other warlord laughed.
-“You truly believe you are still in a position to issue ultimatums?”
+"You truly believe you are still in a position to issue ultimatums?"
 He strode forward, greatsword swung over his shoulder.
-“Now, we prove the arrogance of your fine words.”
+"Now, we prove the hubris of your words."

-I stood back and admired my handiwork, the dead warlord’s face still protruded from the rock, frozen in a permanent scream of pain, as did his shadow gauntlet, which the air warlord grabbed triumphantly and donned it.
+I stood back and admired my handiwork, the dead warlord's face still protruded from the rock, frozen in a permanent scream of pain, as did his shadow gauntlet, which the air warlord grabbed triumphantly and donned.
 He turned back to us.

 For the present, our search for the Mask of Life has met with no success yet, but we have discovered a possible lead – Brutaka, a large, golden warrior who has been in this area for millennia, if anyone will know, he will.
 Fortunately, I have managed to secure his loyalty, but when searching for something as priceless as the Mask of Life, no allegiance is absolute.
 I will remember that, and the others had better remember, too.